MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm.md

 ## Move a VM to another machine or system

-You can easily move a virtual machine to another machine or another system as follows:
+You can easily move a VM to another machine or another instance as follows:

 1. Under **Tools**, scroll down and select **Virtual machines**.
 2. Under the **Inventory** tab, select a VM from the list and select **Manage > Move**.
 3. Choose a machine from the list and select **Move**.
-4. If you want to move both the VM and its storage, choose whether to move it to another system or to another machine in the same system.
+4. If you want to move both the VM and its storage, choose whether to move it to another instanc or to another machine in the same instanc.

     :::image type="content" source="media/vm/vm-more-move.png" alt-text="Move VM screen" lightbox="media/vm/vm-more-move.png":::